abahmanem/casper-scala-sdk/src/main/scala/com/casper/sdk/docs/rpc/Serialization.md

 ### Serialization
-Casper provides a custom implementation to serialize data structures used by the Casper node to their byte representation This custom implementation is described in detail here :
+Casper provides a custom implementation to serialize data structures used by the Casper node to their byte representation.
+More details on this implementation can be found here :
 [serialization-standard](https://caspernetwork.readthedocs.io/en/latest/implementation/serialization-standard.html?highlight=serialization)

 ### Examples